 Our school emphasizes local, personal interaction through an in-person community.
 A homeschool program is limited and is not our mission.
-Still, when health considerations necessitate learning from a distance, we will serve our families and keep them connected to their community with an independent, remote learning program.
+Still, when health considerations necessitate learning from a distance, we will serve our families and keep them connected to their community with a comprehensive distance learning program.